giantswarm/prometheus-rules/README.md

 These alerts are generated from log data using LogQL queries processed by Loki.
 To create a log-based alert:

-- Add the label `application.giantswarm.io/prometheus-rule-kind: loki` to the alert
 - Ensure the `expr` field contains a valid LogQL query
-- Name the file with a `.logs.yaml` extension
+- Name the file with a `.logs.yaml` extension, this will render the following label `application.giantswarm.io/prometheus-rule-kind: loki` on the alert and ensure the alert is loaded into Loki.

 Example: